MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/r-tutorial-create-models-per-partition.md

 Partition-based modeling is enabled through two new parameters on [sp_execute_external_script](https://docs.microsoft.com/sql/relational-databases/system-stored-procedures/sp-execute-external-script-transact-sql):

 + **input_data_1_partition_by_columns**, which specifies a column to partition by.
-In this tutorial, the partition column is the payment method.
 + **input_data_1_order_by_columns** specifies which columns to order by.

 In this tutorial, learn partition-based modeling using the classic NYC taxi sample data and R script.
+The partition column is the payment method.

 > [!div class="checklist"]
 > * Partition based on a payment_type column.
 Values in this column segment data, one partition for each payment types.